WanderSafe — LGBTQ+ Travel Safety

 NSW's 2023 gender recognition reform and the Sex Discrimination Act's gender identity protections cover nonbinary people — Sydney's queer community, particularly in Newtown, is broadly accepting

 The Sex Discrimination Act covers gender identity nationally, which includes nonbinary people under Australian federal law.
-NSW's 2023 gender recognition reform allows self-registration, which can include non-binary markers.
+NSW's 2024 Equality Legislation Amendment (LGBTIQA+) Act allows updating legal gender without surgery, including non-binary and non-specified markers.
 In social practice, Sydney's queer community is broadly accepting of nonbinary and gender-nonconforming people — particularly in Newtown (Inner West) and the arts communities that have always been central to Sydney's queer culture.
 ACON (02-9206-2000) provides resources and referrals for nonbinary people.
 The Gender Centre (02-9569-2366) is explicitly inclusive of nonbinary people in its community and healthcare programs.
 Mardi Gras has historically included strong nonbinary and gender-nonconforming visibility — consistent with the event's activist roots.